Hogan signs off on $577 million for Maryland’s historically Black colleges and universities

 The decision is a reversal for Hogan, who in the past has rejected the more than half billion dollar settlement proposed by the coalition.

-In 2019, the governor offered a third of the amount and described it as the state’s “final offer.”
+In 2019, the governor offered a third of the amount and described it as the state’s “final” offer.
 Last year he vetoed a bill that would have pumped $577 million into the schools over the next 10 years, calling it “too costly.”

 Lawmakers who have long pushed for a settlement credit the advocacy of the coalition, students, university leaders, pro bono attorneys and others for the lawsuit nearing its end.

-“This is about people power,” said state Sen. Charles Sydnor (D-Baltimore), who sponsored the Senate bill.
+“This is about people power,” said state Sen. Charles E. Sydnor III (D-Baltimore County), who sponsored the Senate bill.
 “And it’s finally an acknowledgment that the state engaged in an activity that it shouldn’t have been engaged in.”

 The coalition filed a lawsuit in 2006, alleging that the state hurt the HBCUs’ enrollment by letting other state colleges duplicate programs that once attracted a diverse student body to their schools.